afifudinmtop/mini-python-project/README.md

 - [6] Factorial Finder.
   The Factorial of a positive integer, n, is defined as the product of the sequence n, n-1, n-2, ...1 and the factorial of zero, 0, is defined as being 1.
 Solve this using both loops and recursion.

+- [7] Country from IP Lookup.
+  Enter an IP address and find the country that IP is registered in.
+Optional: Find the Ip automatically.